 ‘Well,’ said our host, ‘please tell us then, is he a cleric or not?
 Tell us what he is.’

-‘He's greater than a cleric, and I can describe something of his craft in only a few words if you like.
+‘He's greater than a cleric.
+I can describe something of his craft in only a few words if you like.
 My lord can work so subtly – although I don’t understand everything that he does, of course, for I'm only his assistant – but all the ground upon which we're riding, from here as far as Canterbury, he could strip away and pave with gold and silver!’

 ‘That's alright, good yeoman,’ cried our host.
 ‘But since you know all about your lord’s schemes, tell us what he actually does, since he’s so crafty and so sly – go on, tell us!
-Where do you live, for example, if you’re at liberty to say?’
+Where do you both live, for example, if you’re at liberty to say?’

 ‘We live in the suburbs of a town, lurking in secret places and concealed alleyways where thieves and robbers live, and all those who are in hiding.
 Our life is just like theirs, to be honest.’

 ‘Now, tell me this then,’ said our host.
 ‘Why is your face so discoloured?’